anebz/cloud/Certifications/aws_data_anaytics_specialty.md

   * AES-256 encryption type, must set header "x-amz-server-side-encryption": "AES256"
 * SSE-KMS: keys managed by KMS
   * Advantages: user control and audit trail.
 Header: "x-amz-server-side-encryption": "aws:kms"
+  * You can use different KMS keys to encrypt the objects, and then you can grant users access to specific sets of KMS keys
 * SSE-C: client manages their own keys
   * Encryption is done in S3, but key is not stored in S3, you need encryption in transit using HTTPS
   * Encryption key must be provided in HTTP headers for every HTTP request made